dotnet/docfx/Documentation/incrementalbuild/intro_incremental_build.md

 Build could run incrementally only if all of the following conditions meet.

 1. The version supports incremental.

+Each version of file mappings would be built independently.
+For one version:

 - Cache files are not corrupted.
 - `DocFX` version isn't changed.